-Section Proposed iance (3) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that the development- (a) is designed to maximise the use of water permeable surfaces on the land having regard to the soil characteristics affecting on-site infiltration of water, and Comment: The proposed development does not satisfy subsection 3(a) in that the existing permeable surface at the subject site is reduced by 29% from 97.53sqm to 69.2sqm.
+Section Proposed Compli ance Direct connection to Whites Creek Stormwater Channel is required, and not to the kerb in Whites Creek Lane, noting there is no kerb in Whites Creek Lane.
+Given the above, the proposal has not satisfied the objectives of the clause.
+Furthermore, the provisions of subsection (3) of this part of the LEP states: (3) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that the development- (a) is designed to maximise the use of water permeable surfaces on the land having regard to the soil characteristics affecting on-site infiltration of water, and Comment: The proposed development does not satisfy subsection 3(a) in that the existing permeable surface at the subject site is reduced by 29% from 97.53sqm to 69.2sqm.
 As the subject site is a Flood Control Lot, the proposed development including the reduction in permeable surfaces and the intensification of use of the subject site, the proposed development is therefore unsupportable. (b) includes, if practicable, on-site stormwater retention for use as an alternative supply to mains water, groundwater or river water, and Comment: The proposal includes grated pits and an onsite detention tank at Whites Creek Lane. (c) avoids a significant adverse impact of stormwater runoff on adjoining properties, native bushland and receiving waters, or if an impact cannot be reasonably avoided, minimises and mitigates the impact.
 Comment: The proposal does not avoid adverse stormwater impacts to adjoining properties or the subject site.
 As can be seen in Image 2 above, the site is flood affected, particularly on the section of land on which the warehouse with basement parking is proposed to be constructed from the northern and southern boundaries.
-A small internal courtyard is proposed between the industrial offices and the warehouse with no overland flow other than an accumulation of flood waters at the subject site and onto the adjoining properties to the north.
+A small internal courtyard is proposed between the industrial offices and the warehouse with no overland flow

+Section Proposed Compli ance other than an accumulation of flood waters at the subject site and onto the adjoining properties to the north.
 In this regard, the proposed development does not satisfy this sub-section of the IWLEP 2022.

-Section Proposed

-iance

-Section 6.8 The site is located within the ANEF 20-25 contour, and as such Yes

-Development an Acoustic Report was submitted with the application.
-The

-in areas proposal is capable of satisfying this section.
+Section 6.8 The site is located within the ANEF 20-25 contour, and as such Yes Development in an Acoustic Report was submitted with the application.
+The areas subject to proposal is capable of satisfying this section. aircraft noise

-subject to

-aircraft noise